hexops-graveyard/sdk-macos-12.0/README.md

-# macOS 11.3 Big Sur SDK for Mach Engine
+# macOS 12.0 Monterey SDK for Mach Engine

 This repository contains native system binary files required to build [Mach Engine](https://github.com/hexops/mach) for macOS, from any host OS.

-In specific, it contains a minimal 164M copy of the macOS 11.3 SDK from Xcode developer tools.
+In specific, it contains a minimal 164M copy of the macOS 12.0 SDK from Xcode developer tools.

 ## LICENSE